-For TRA's fiscal year ended November 30, 1999, the volume of contributing flow by the City averaged 24.264 MGD, which amounts to 20.022 percent of total volume of wastewater flow into the CRWS Plant.
+For TRA's fiscal year ended November 30, 2000, the volume of contributing flow by the City averaged 28.69 MGD, which amounts to 22.9 percent of total volume of wastewater flow into the CRWS Plant.
 This percentage of wastewater flow is used to determine the City's annual requirements under this contract.
 Arlington has the largest service area population and contributes the second highest average daily flow of all TRA CRWS Plant customers.
-The City's current cost of sewage treatment under this contract budgeted for 2000 is \$9,370,385.
+The City's current cost of wastewater treatment under this contract budgeted for 2001 is \$14,129,976.
 Annual payments made to TRA under this contract are made prior to any payments on the Outstanding Bonds.

-In addition, the City is a party to a contract (the "Arlington Project Contract") dated October 10, 1973, under which TRA constructed certain improvements to the City's System with the proceeds of its revenue bonds which the City, by the terms of the contract, is obligated to pay, together with certain fees and administrative overhead.
-TRA issued \$2,625,000 Waterworks and Sewer System Revenue Bonds, Series 1973, and \$1,250,000 Contract Revenue Bonds, Series 1974, of which \$125,000 and \$50,000 respectively, remain outstanding as of September 30, 1999.
-The payment of these bonds will be completed in fiscal year 2000, with the final debt service requirement of \$185,062.
+In addition, the City is a party to a contract (the "Arlington Project Contract") dated October 10, 1973, under which TRA constructed certain improvements to the City's System with the proceeds of its revenue bonds which the City, by the terms of the contract, was to pay, together with certain fees and administrative overhead.
+The payment of these bonds was completed in August 2000, as was the final administrative overhead payment.